hermannm/minesweeper/README.md

 # Minesweeper

 Java implementation of the classic Minesweeper game, using JavaFX for the graphics.
 Created as part of a [course on object-oriented programming](https://www.ntnu.edu/studies/courses/TDT4100#tab=omEmnet) at NTNU Trondheim, spring 2019.
-Updated for distributability spring 2022.
+Updated for readability and distributability spring 2022.

 **Table of Contents**